 Conservation Lands Program – Gifts of Fee Title or Conservation Easements

 Working as a US land trust that has adopted the Standards and Practices of both the Land Trust Alliance of the U.S. and Canada, American Friends of Canadian Conservation accepts donations of qualified conservation lands and partial interests (conservation easements/covenants) in ecologically important land in Canada from US taxpayers.
 American Friends’ transactions always involve a Canadian partner organization.

 General Support Program – Gifts to Benefit Canadian Organizations

-American Friends only provides funding to Canadian conservation organizations qualified as “Grantees.”
-In just the past six and a half years, generous gifts from U.S. taxpayers have allowed American Friends to grant nearly $3.5M USD to its Grantees to underwrite critical investments in conservation land acquisition, perpetual stewardship, habitat restoration, landowner education, research and essential operating funds.
+American Friends of Canadian Conservation only provides funding to Canadian conservation organizations qualified as “Grantees.”
+In just the past six and a half years, generous gifts from U.S. taxpayers have allowed American Friends of Canadian Conservation to grant nearly $3.5M USD to its Grantees to underwrite critical investments in conservation land acquisition, perpetual stewardship, habitat restoration, landowner education, research and essential operating funds.
 Tell your favorite Canadian organization to become a Grantee!

-Donating to American Friends Strengthens Canada’s Conservation Movement
+Donating to American Friends of Canadian Conservation Strengthens Canada’s Conservation Movement

 American Friends’ services are paid for through charitable donations from individuals, corporations and foundations, together with a variety of fees associated with its work, including application fees and annual renewal fees paid by Grantees.
 Transaction fees connected to land and easement projects are an essential source of American Friends’ revenue and may be paid either by the participating conservation organization or the donor.